valtimo-platform/valtimo-documentation/release-notes/major11/11.2.0/valtimo-frontend-libraries.md

   To make Form.IO work correctly, a token is saved in the browser's local storage under the key `formioToken`.
 This local storage entry is now cleared on closing the Form.IO component and on closing the browser.

+* **No `null` while loading menu items**

+  Previously, while menu items in the left sidebar were loading, they would show `null`.
+This issue has been resolved.

 * **Added permission check on 'Go to case' link**

   A permission check has been added so that the 'Go to case' link inside the task list no longer result in an